 Balance of Trade vs Balance of Payments – Key differences

-- Balance of trade is a sub-set of balance of payments.
-Without computing balance of trade, we would not be able to see the net effect of export and import in the balance of payments.
+- The balance of trade is a sub-set of the balance of payments.
+Without calculating the balance of trade, we would not be able to see the net effect of exportNet Effect Of ExportNet exports of any country are measured by calculating the value of goods or services exported by the home country minus the value of the goods or services imported by the home country.
+It includes various goods and services exported and imported by the government, like machinery, cars, consumer goods. and import in the balance of payments.

 Balance of Trade vs Balance of Payments (Comparison Table)

-|Basis for Comparison between balance of trade vs balance of payments||Balance of Trade||Balance of Payments|
+|Basis for Comparison between the balance of trade vs balance of payments||Balance of Trade||Balance of Payments|

 |1.
-Meaning||Balance of trade can be defined as the net balance of the export of goods and the import of goods in a given period of time.||Balance of payments is the sum total of balance of trade, balance of services, balance of unilateral transfers, and capital account.|
+Meaning||The balance of trade can be defined as the net balance of the export of goods and the import of goods in a given period of time.||Balance of payments is the sum total of a balance of trade, the balance of services, the balance of unilateral transfers, and capital account.|

 |2.
-What it’s all about?||Balance of trade helps a country look at the net profit or net loss incurred by the export and the import of goods.||Balance of payment helps to see whether everything is properly accounted for.|
+What it’s all about?||Balance of trade helps a country look at the net profit or net lossNet LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
+It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. incurred by the export and the import of goods.||The balance of payment helps to see whether everything is properly accounted for.|

 |3.
-Difference||Balance of trade is the difference between exports of goods and imports of goods.||Balance of payments is the difference between inflow of foreign exchange and outflow of foreign exchange.|
+Difference||The balance of trade is the difference between exports of goods and imports of goods.||The balance of payments is the difference between the inflow of foreign exchange and the outflow of foreign exchange.|

 |4.
-Net effect||The net effect of balance of trade is either positive, negative or zero.||The net effect of balance of payments is always zero.|
+Net effect||The net effect of balance of trade is either positive, negative or zero.||The net effect of the balance of payments is always zero.|

 |5.
-Type of transactions||The entries in balance of trade are related to goods.||Transactions related to goods, services, transfers are included in balance of payments.|
+Type of transactions||The entries in the balance of trade are related to goods.||Transactions related to goods, services, transfers are included in the balance of payments.|

 |6.
 Capital and unilateral transfers||Capital and unilateral transfers are not included in the balance of trade.||Capital and unilateral transfers are included in the balance of payments.|

 |7.
-Holistic picture||Does only provide partial picture.||Provides the whole picture.|
+Holistic picture||It does only provide a partial picture.||It provides the whole picture.|

-Understanding balance of trade and balance of payments is quite important if you want to understand foreign exchange.
+Understanding the balance of trade and balance of payments is quite important if you want to understand foreign exchange.

-In reality, the computation is much more complex because the calculation needs a lot of details to find out the exports and imports of goods and services, finding out how much is being transferred to foreigners and how much is being received from the foreigners and so on and so forth.
+In reality, the calculation is much more complex because the calculation needs a lot of details to find out the exports and imports of goods and services, finding out how much is being transferred to foreigners and how much is being received from the foreigners and so on and so forth.

-However, conceptualizing and knowing how to calculate balance of trade and balance of payments will allow you to understand the foreign exchange policies quite well.
+However, conceptualizing and knowing how to calculate the balance of trade and balance of payments will allow you to understand the foreign exchange policies quite well.